 - Older Viewliners Feature:

-- If your sleeper car has white walls, it likely features a toilet.
-This toilet is under the sink, which you can reach by lifting the lid—this lid also serves as the first step to accessing the upper bunk.
+- If your sleeper car has white walls, it is likely to feature a toilet.
+This toilet is located under the sink, which you can access by lifting the lid.
+This lid also serves as the first step to accessing the upper bunk.

 - However, there are no public restrooms available in these sleeper cars.